aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * Note the comma (`,`) in front of the path: it tells SALT to _add_ the path, rather than using it as a replacement

-* The `-p` stand for "permanent"; this makes sure your addition to the search path is permanent
+* The `-p` stands for "permanent"; this makes sure your addition to the search path is permanent

 Any newly started version of Dyalog now comes with the user command `]Tatin.*`.